Marie-Thérèse Joniaux

-Marie-Thérèse Joniaux (née Maria Teresa Joséphe Ablaÿ; October 15, 1844 – 1923) was a Belgian poisoner who made headlines in 1894-1895 as part of the Joniaux Affair after the triple poisoning perpetrated against her sister, Léonie Ablaÿ, her uncle-by-marriage, Jacques Van de Kerkhove and her brother, Alfred Ablaÿ.
+Marie-Thérèse Joniaux (née Maria Teresa Joséphe Ablaÿ; October 15, 1844 – 1923) was a Belgian poisoner who made headlines in 1894-1895 as part of the Joniaux Affair after the triple poisoning she perpetrated against her sister, Léonie Ablaÿ, her uncle-by-marriage, Jacques Van de Kerkhove and her brother, Alfred Ablaÿ.
 She was sentenced to death on February 3, 1895.
-Her death sentence was commuted to life imprisonment, and she died in Antwerp in 1923.
+Her death sentence was later commuted to life imprisonment, and she died in Antwerp in 1923.

 Early life

-Marie Ablaÿ was born in Mechelen on October 15, 1844, into a family from Mons that had many high-ranking soldiers from the early 19th century.
-Her father, Jules-Gustave Ablaÿ, followed the family tradition and became Lieutenant-General and the King's aide-de-camp.
+Marie Ablaÿ was born in Mechelen on October 15, 1844, into a family from Mons that included many high-ranking soldiers in the early 19th century.
+Her father, Jules-Gustave Ablaÿ, followed the family tradition and became a Lieutenant-General and the King's aide-de-camp.
 Her uncles Omer and Narcisse were also generals in the fledgling Belgian army.
 Her mother, Thérèse de Ryckman de Betz, gave birth to six children; as the eldest and "with the liveliest intelligence," Marie-Thérèse is said to have been her father's favourite child.

 Marriages

-At age 24, Ablaÿ finally decided to marry; on July 10, 1869, she married Frédéric Faber, a well-known bibliophile on the Grand Place in Brussels who was often lost in his research and publishing his opuscules.
+At age 24, Ablaÿ decided to marry; on July 10, 1869, she married Frédéric Faber, a well-known bibliophile on the Grand Place in Brussels who was often absorbed in his research and publishing his opuscules.
 On February 3, 1871, a child was born from this union: Jeanne Faber.
-But the new parents did not get along, as Faber, an intellectual, took care of his research, and Ablaÿ devoted considerable energy to maintaining a standing befitting of her rank.
+But the new parents did not get along, as Faber, an intellectual focused on his research, and Ablaÿ devoted considerable energy to maintaining a social standing befitting of her rank.
 Faber died on December 4, 1884, in circumstances that were considered suspicious.
 Having respected the period of widowhood as prescribed, Ablaÿ married a second husband: Henri Joniaux, the widower of Ida Dumon, with whom he had three children: Marguerite, Marthe, and Charles.
-He was a Chief Engineer and First Class Director at the Bridges.
+He was a Chief Engineer and First Class Director at the Bridges Department.